 I coaxed two ladies (one pregnant) from across the road to take two cumollares by lifting one out of the case to let them see it.
 The pregnant lady took a look at the sand and alluminium one and said "They'd scatter that all over the house".
 She took the empty pot left back by the man who took the coloured stone.
-The other girl took the mirror one.
+The other girl

 A young boy took the last, the sand and aluminium one.
-As I was leaving I saw a nurse coming out to see what I was doing.
+As I was leaving I saw a nurse coming out to see what I